rscarson/rustyscript-book/src/extensions/nodejs_extensions.md

 Includes a very large set of Deno APIs, most of which are needed to run Deno's NodeJS standard library polyfills.

+> [!NOTE]
-> **Note:** The list of APIs below is not exhaustive and does not include the NodeJS standard library polyfills themselves.
+> The list of APIs below is not exhaustive and does not include the NodeJS standard library polyfills themselves.

 ### `fs_events`
 Provides `Deno.watchFs`